 Social media and its boasting posting has made modern parenting a competition that’s impossible to win.
 Other people’s parenting lives are apparently so extraordinarily fabulous!
-Meanwhile, the rest of us are just getting on with the everyday business of parenting, the execution of which is just as heroic and hashtag worthy as someone’s kid winning the zone cross country.
+Meanwhile, the rest of us are just getting on with the everyday business of parenting, the execution of which is just as heroic and hashtag worthy as someone’s kid winning the school cross country race.

 1. Mum cooks one version of dinner and everyone eats it including the toddler #winning